Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 We are now ready to construct all the required local models for the symplectic surfaces in Theorem \ref{prp:symp_trop}.
-(These local models shall be connected in the subsequence Subsection \ref{subsec:Conn_local_models}.)
-This is the content of the following
+(These local models are used in Subsection \ref{subsec:Conn_local_models}.)
+This is the content of the following proposition:

-\begin{proposition} Let $\SC: \Gamma \lr P_X$ be a symplectic-tropical curve in an ATF $\pi:X \lr B$, represented by an ATBD $P_X$, $b$ be an interior vertex and $\mB$ a small disk centred in $b$, whose boundary intersect $\SC(\Gamma)$ in the points $p_1$, $p_2$, $p_3$.
+\begin{proposition} {\it Let $\SC: \Gamma \lr P_X$ be a symplectic-tropical curve in an ATF $\pi:X \lr B$, represented by an ATBD $P_X$, $b$ be an interior vertex and $\mB$ a small disk centered at $b$, whose boundary intersects $\SC(\Gamma)$ in the points $p_1$, $p_2$, $p_3$.
 Let $\bw_j$ be the associated vector corresponding to the edge containing $p_j$, for $1\leq j\leq 3$, hence satisfying the balancing condition \eqref{eq:BalCond}.

-Then there exists a symplectic curve in $X$, projecting to $\mB$, whose boundary projects to the points $p_j$, and represents cycles whose classes in $H_1(\pi^{-1}(p_j);\Z)$ are given by $\bbw_j = \varepsilon_j\bw_j$, $1\leq j\leq 3$. \end{proposition}
+Then there exists a symplectic curve in $X$, projecting to $\mB$, whose boundary projects to the points $p_j$, and represents cycles whose classes in $H_1(\pi^{-1}(p_j);\Z)$ are given by $\bbw_j = \varepsilon_j\bw_j$, $1\leq j\leq 3$.} \end{proposition}

 \begin{proof}